neogcamp/mockBee/website/docs/api/general/auth.md

 Authentication APIs serve functionalities such as Login and Signup.
 These Routes are common for all the apps which has user and related functionalities.
 For user to access the private routes and get personalised features, authentication is inevitable.

-**MockB** adapts the JWT Authentication Strategy.
+**mockBee** adapts the JWT Authentication Strategy.
 Let us look into it in brief.

 ---